Report: Decision on Deshaun Watson Suspension Expected Monday

-Report: Decision on Deshaun Watson suspension expected Monday originally appeared on NBC Sports Chicago
+Report: Decision on Deshaun Watson suspension expected Monday originally appeared on NBC Sports Washington

 It’s finally decision time.